UWrc/uwrc.github.io/docs/hyak101/containers/build.md

 ```
 Let's break down what these sections do when Apptainer builds the container:
 * All definition files start with `Bootstrap` followed by the bootstrap agent which specifies the base operating system the container image will use.
 In this tutorial, we will be using the Docker bootstrap agent.
 Other agents you may come across are localimage, oras, and scratch.
-* `From: ubuntu` indicates what image you want to use or the specific repository in Docker Hub you are pulling from.
+* `From: ubuntu` indicates what image you want to use or the specific publisher in Docker Hub you are pulling from.
 In this case, we are using the Ubuntu repository and without further specifications, the starting OS will be the latest version of Ubuntu available on Docker Hub.
 * The `%post` section is where new software and files can be downloaded and new directories can be made.
 Here we are updating package information, and this time we will install Git and Curl into the container.
 * The `%runscript` section can be used to test your container; the commands under the `%runscript` section will be executed when the command `apptainer run` is used.